blueaura3/blueaura3/README.md

 - 👋 Hi, I’m @blueaura
-- 👀 I’m interested in ...
+- 👀 I’m interested in web3
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning blockchain technology
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on DAO
-- 📫 How to reach me ...

 <!---
-blueaura3/blueaura3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+blueaura is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->